-For that indicator, The International Telecommunication Union provides data for Russia from 2002 to 2017.
-The average value for Russia during that period was 13801810 subscribers with a minumum of 11000 subscribers in 2002 and a maximum of 30872788 subscribers in 2017.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Russia from 2002 to 2021.
+The average value for Russia during that period was 17725 thousand subscribers with a minimum of 11 thousand subscribers in 2002 and a maximum of 34623 thousand subscribers in 2021.

 Definition: Fixed broadband subscriptions refers to fixed subscriptions to high-speed access to the public Internet (a TCP/IP connection), at downstream speeds equal to, or greater than, 256 kbit/s.
 This includes cable modem, DSL, fiber-to-the-home/building, other fixed (wired)-broadband subscriptions, satellite broadband and terrestrial fixed wireless broadband.
 This total is measured irrespective of the method of payment.
 It excludes subscriptions that have access to data communications (including the Internet) via mobile-cellular networks.
 It should include fixed WiMAX and any other fixed wireless technologies.
 It includes both residential subscriptions and subscriptions for organizations.